-Testing is not a step to be missed in the campaign sending process!
+Testing is not a step to be missed in the campaign sending process.
 Use test emails to verify that everything is working properly in your email and that your email is looking great across the email clients you send to.

-- You can add new email addresses to the test list anytime from the "Send a Test" screen
+- Add new email addresses to the test list anytime from the Send a Test page

 - Subscriber data field personalization can be included in test emails if the email address you are testing has those subscriber data fields saved on their WordFly subscriber profile.
 For example, if First Name has been imported for the email address being tested then First Name will appear in the test email.

-1. Go to Email > Email Campaigns.
+1. Go to Email > Email Campaigns

-2. Select your In Progress Campaign
+2. Select your email campaign

-4. Under Testing select Send a test email ...
+4. Select Send a test email

-5. Select yourself and any other recipients in the new window, when done selecting click Send Test.
+5. Select yourself and any other recipients

 - To add a new address, enter it in the input box, then click Add.
 You can only add one address at a time.

 - Select the email formats you’d like to send.
 Sending "formats" is the specific type of email that is sent out.
-Test emails can be deployed as Text, HTML, and Multipart-MIME format.

-- Optional: Select if you’d like to add the word TEST or a time stamp to the end of your subject line.
+- Select if you’d like to add the word TEST or a time stamp to the end of your subject line.

 We’ve put together a list of the essential elements of your email to pay attention to when you are testing.
 Take a moment to read through our suggestions here and review the checklist on our blog.